-In order to prolong the service life and performance of your searchlight, the following maintenance guidelines are recommended:
+To prolong the service life and performance of your searchlight, the following maintenance guidelines are recommended:

-- Maintenance checks should be conducted before every voyage or at least every three months. - Before checking, disconnect the equipment from the supply. - Visually inspect the condition of the equipment. - Any major or minor structural damage should be rectified immediately in order to reduce sympathetic wear. - After inspection it may be necessary to clean the inside of the searchlight.
-The following procedure should be adhered to: - Remove the front bezel. - Clean the front glass inside and out using a proprietary glass cleaner. - Clean the lenses if required. - It is advisable to check all seals and gaskets for signs of degradation.
+- Maintenance checks should be conducted before every voyage or at least every three months. - Before checking, disconnect the equipment from the supply. - Visually inspect the condition of the equipment. - Any major or minor structural damage should be rectified immediately to reduce sympathetic wear. - After inspection it may be necessary to clean the inside of the searchlight.
+The following procedure should be adhered to: - Remove the front bezel. - Clean the front glass inside and out using a proprietary glass cleaner. - Clean the reflector if required. - Check the reflector mounting gaskets.
+If signs of corrosion or damage are evident replace as necessary. - Ensure that the lampholder is free from corrosion or other damage. - It is advisable to check all seals and gaskets for signs of degradation.
 Renew if necessary. - The searchlight is fitted with a breather unit.
-This ensures a steady airflow in order to prevent any vacuum forming within the barrel. - Upon completing all maintenance requirements, the searchlight should be tested for full working order (approximately 20 minutes).
+This ensures a steady airflow to prevent any vacuum forming within the barrel. - Upon completing all maintenance requirements, the searchlight should be tested for full working order (approximately 20 minutes).